louislam/uptime-kuma/CONTRIBUTING.md

 ### *️⃣ Requires one more reviewer

-I do not have such knowledge to test it
+I do not have such knowledge to test it.

 - Add k8s supports

 ### *️⃣ Low Priority

-It chnaged my current workflow and require further studies.
+It changed my current workflow and require further studies.

 - Change my release approach